 - Iterate and improve on your digital photo catalog

-The next step after getting a lot of pictures is to transfer to your computer and save your files correctly.
-Organizing your photos can be stressful and annoying to do if you don’t have a systematic method in place.
-Taking the time to learn what to do will save you hours of sorting through hundreds of photos later on to find the exact picture that you’re looking for.
+Taking the time to develop a workflow will save you hours of sorting through hundreds (let’s say thousands) of photos later on to find the exact picture that you’re looking for.

 Too many people make the mistake of not backing up their photos and lose all their memories due to unforeseen circumstances.